ppy/osu-wiki/news/2025/2025-05-03-osutaiko-world-cup-concludes.md

 ![](/wiki/shared/news/2025-05-03-osutaiko-world-cup-concludes/banner.jpg)

 After the thrilling conlusion of the osu!taiko World Cup 2025, only three teams stood victorious on the podium.
 The top teams fought until the end, and one team shined in their own light.
-Despite a short-lived final showdown, the intense battles spellbound everyone.
+Despite a short-lived final showdown, the intense battles left everyone spellbound.

 Read on, as we revisit remarkable highlights, hear interesting insights, relive epic songs and more.
 All of those things combined made this osu!taiko World Cup so spectacular!